 Symi – Best Greek Island for Couples who love Colour

 Symi is right up there with Santorini in terms of wow factors.
 Sailing into the harbour of Symi is breathtaking, the multicoloured Italian-esque buildings rise out of the water and will charm visitors immediately.
-Symi is the best Greek island for couples looking for a romantic holiday.
+Symi is one of the best Greek islands for couples looking for a romantic holiday and not much more.
 It is the perfect place to enjoy a boutique hotel on one of the most beautiful islands in the Dodecanese.
 This island makes a great stop off for enjoying island life and discovering a new cove.

 Accommodation Suggestion: Kaminos Boutique Hotel is beautifully decorated and less than 500m from the port.